lamini-ai/lamini-examples/rag.md

 ```

 `DirectoryLoader(...)` has three arguments:
-1. `directory_path` (required) - path to the directory with internal data, the files will be read as text.
+1. A directory path (required, string) - path to the directory with internal data, the files will be read as text.
 This step will fail if the directory contains files that cannot be read as text.
 TODO: does text from multiple files get combined.
+TODO: does it have to be abs path.
-2. `batch_size` (optional) - default to 512.
+2. `batch_size` (optional keyword arg) - default to 512.
-3. `chunker` (optional) - an object that can chunk the text.
-The default chunker is lamini's `DefaultChunker`.
+3. `chunker` (optional keyword arg) - an object that can chunk the text.
+Default to lamini's `DefaultChunker`.

 If you use `DefaultChunker`, then you can optionally specify two arguments:
 1. `chunk_size` (optional)